rjecwilson/rawilson/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

 ---

+When asked about my work, I'm fond of describing myself as a chemical engineer by training, a project manager by necessity, and a test director by choice.
+That's my go-to introduction description and it is a broad generalization.
+Suffice it to say that during my career I've had the privilege to work with great people on projects trying to remediate waste from the nation's nuclear weapons legacy.

-I work on projects from concept through deployment using system engineering principles, component testing, multi-scale test programs, and system acceptance testing to help solve difficult environmental challenges.
-I enjoy using {{< icon name="r-project" pack="fab" >}}, data visualization and reproducible data analysis to communicate complex concepts across a broad range of groups, including scientists, engineers, regulators, stakeholders and decision makers.
+As a career arc, cleaning up nuclear waste affords ample opportunity to learn new things --- environmental regulations, government budget cycles, project management, science & engineering tools, technology development, and, importantly, the diverse viewpoints of people.
+I enjoy applying what I've learned and over the past few years that has led me to using {{< icon name="r-project" pack="fab" >}}, data visualization and reproducible data analysis to communicate complex concepts across a broad range of groups.
+There are many, many wonderful tools for data analysis but I'm hooked on {{< icon name="r-project" pack="fab" >}}.

-I am a lifelong fan of football --- the global version where players use their feet more than their hands --- and have been known to rise well before dawn to watch a match played halfway around the world.
+I am also a lifelong fan of football --- the global version where players use their feet more than their hands --- and have been known to rise well before dawn to watch a match played halfway around the world.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.